monacca1/nuggit/README.md

 relative path is relative to the nuggit root repository.
 This is so the file path and name can be copied and pasted into the command line of the nuggit_add.pl command

-### nuggit_commit.pl
-- commit all the files that have been added to the staging area across all of the repositores (root and nested submodules) into the checked out branch
-- example
-  - `nuggit_commit.pl -m "required commit message goes here"`
-- nuggit_commit.pl utilizes the "nuggit_log.txt".
-Each nuggit_commit issued by the user
-and each underying commit performed by nuggit_commit.pl will result in a nuggit log entry

 ### nuggit_push.pl
 - identifies the checked out branch at the root repository and pushes the local branch from the local repository to the origin for each nested submodule recursively